nwoyecid/nwoyecid.github.io/bio.md

 Chinedu Nwoye is the lead organizer of CholecTriplet challenge: an endoscopic vision challenge focusing on the automatic [recognition](https://cholectriplet2021.grand-challenge.org) and [detection](https://cholectriplet2022.grand-challenge.org) of surgical action triplets in laparoscopic videos for more helpful AI assistance during surgery.

 ## Charity foundations
 He is a co-founding member of <a href="https://africaofourdreaminitiative.org/">African of Our Dreams Initiative (AODI)</a> where he also doubles as the project coordinator.
+He is also the principal convener of SETUP mentoring scheme for youth education empowerment in Nigeria.

 ## Professional memberships
 > - MICCAI Society